 - 1. If shelters are required in parks, they are sited as part of a picnic node, playground node or other activity node. - 2.
 Gazebos may be provided in attractive park settings for weddings and group functions. - 3.
 Shelters and gazebos incorporate picnic settings or seating depending upon their function in the park. - 4.
 Structures are to be an integral part of the open space landscape providing local identity and unique space for community and visitor gatherings. - 5.
-Built structures, including shelters are required to be: - a. consistent with the relevant local plan code and relevant building, engineering and electrical standards; - b. appropriately located within the landscape, being complementary to the immediate landscape and urban design; - c. constructed with impervious roofs that maximise rain and sun protection, where intended to provide shelter and for harvesting of rainwater where appropriate; - d. orientated to maximise shelter from sun, rain and wind; - e. of construction that requires minimal maintenance and be fit for purpose, durable and safe; - f. if of steel construction be constructed with materials suitable for a coastal environment complying with: - i.
-AS.4312 Atmospheric Corrosion Zones; and - ii.
-AS.2312 Guide to the protection of steel against atmospheric corrosion by the use of protective coatings. - 6.
+Built structures, including shelters, are required to be: - a. consistent with the relevant local plan code and relevant building, engineering and electrical standards; - b. appropriately located within the landscape, being complementary to the immediate landscape and urban design; - c. constructed with impervious roofs that maximise rain and sun protection, where intended to provide shelter and for harvesting of rainwater where appropriate; - d. orientated to maximise shelter from sun, rain and wind; - e. of construction that requires minimal maintenance and be fit for purpose, durable and safe. - 6.
 Shelters and gazebos for park facilities are required to be fit for purpose, durable, robust and safe and installed in locations for equal access locations.
-Shelter and gazebos are required to be: - a. manufactured to engineer's specifications, Australian Standards and National Construction Code and be installed in accordance with all certification requirements mentioned further below - b. roofing to be Colorbond with light colour preferred to assist with heat reflection - c. fixing and Fasteners to be correct class for roofing type in accordance with SS316 - d. post anchors or stirrups if must be engineered in accordance with the relevant Australian standards - e. concrete and slab to be installed in accordance with structural engineering requirements for shelter with slabs extending pass the shelter roof by a minimum of 500mm and allow sufficient cross fall to ensure water does not pool on slab - f. if necessary due to the location of the shelter shade slats to be installed to assist with sun protection.
+Shelter and gazebos are required to be: - a. manufactured to engineer's specifications, Australian Standards and National Construction Code and be installed in accordance with all certification requirements mentioned further below; - b. roofing to be Colorbond with light colour preferred to assist with heat reflection; - c. fixing and fasteners to be correct class for roofing type in accordance with SS316; - d. post anchors or stirrups if must be engineered in accordance with the relevant Australian standards; - e. concrete and slab to be installed in accordance with structural engineering requirements for shelter with slabs extending pass the shelter roof by a minimum of 500mm and allow sufficient cross fall to ensure water does not pool on slab; - f. if necessary due to the location of the shelter shade slats to be installed to assist with sun protection.
 Material of slats can consist of aluminium, steel or timber.

-SC6.7.7.15.8Toilets
+SC6.7.7.15.8 Public toilets